mknw/ms-ci/README.md

 1. Change fields such as: zones, regions, project, et cetera.
 For now, this fields can be kept as they are for the experimental environment.

+2. if you haven't done it already, run `gcloud services enable compute.googleapis.com

-2. Source the script in this repo at helper-scripts/local-setup, after filling in your information.
+3. Source the script in this repo at helper-scripts/local-setup, after filling in your information.
 For the PAT (personal access token), you can provide the scope 'repo'.
 Please modify the script to a file called `my-local-setup`, which is already ignored by git (see .gitignore).

-3.
+4. terraform init

 ## Configuration